surifirstpin/biplus_documentation/Docs_1/visualisationtypes_settings.md

 - **Y Axis** Choose the measure values to be displayed on chart.
 - **Column Aggregate ( Table View)** Type of aggregate value to be displayed for a measure.

+- **Custom Tooltip** on moving the hover on the column it displays the customized new value.

-- **Custom Tooltip** It interchange the measure fields values on the column as per the requirement.
+> Note : interchange the measure fields values on the column as per the requirement.

 - **Custom Label** Using this option you can display your own label for the column field values.
 ##{start: }#{sum_rate} as of #{sum_amount}##{end: }